DevoteamNL/opendora/dev-environment/README.md

 ### Apache DevLake

 Before running the Dev Environment, some minor configurations needs to be performed.
-This development environment already provide default values for the majority of them but at least an encryption key (`DEVLAKE_ENCRYPTION_SECRET`) needs to be provided.
+This development environment already provides default values for the majority of them but at least an encryption key (`DEVLAKE_ENCRYPTION_SECRET`) needs to be provided.

 To generate one, run the below: